ariakit/ariakit/packages/reakit/src/Menu/Menu.md

 </Menu>
 ```

-If you pass in a `horizontal` prop, the menu content will be vertically aligned:
+If you pass in a `horizontal` prop, the menu content will be horizontally aligned:

 ```jsx
 import { Menu } from "reakit"